Why become a mindfulness teacher?

 - be kinder to and take better care of yourself

-- look for a new way to earn additional income
+- look for new ways to earn additional income

 How does the training look like?